unxmaal/booterizer/README.md

 ### IRIX media
-This VM will now be able to sync installation media from S3 using http.
+This VM will now be able to sync installation media from S3 using HTTP.

 Vagrant will automatically create a vagrant/irix directory on your host machine that is shared between it and the VM.
 It will then fetch the installation media archives only if they are missing from that directory.

-You can keep both 6.5.22 and 6.5.30 media on the same host for different installations on varous SGI machines.
+You can keep both 6.5.22 and 6.5.30 media on the same host for different installations on various SGI machines.

-Now that your configuration is complete, you're ready to start up the vm and set up the SGI.
+Now that your configuration is complete, you're ready to start up the VM and set up the SGI.
 ```
 $ vagrant up
 ```